Vinyo1/HR_Data_Cleaning_and_Visualization/README.md

 ## Project Overview
 This project aimed to gain insights into various aspects of employee data within a company.
-By leveraging data analytics and visualization techniques, the project delved into understanding patterns, trends and relationships within the dataset to inform HR strategies and decision-making processes.
+By leveraging data analytics and visualization techniques, the project delved into understanding patterns, trends and relationships within the dataset to inform HR strategies and decision-making processes in predicting how long an empployee is likely to stay with the company.

 ![HR Report-2](https://github.com/Vinyo1/HR_Data_Cleaning_and_Visualization/assets/136182841/f658cbb2-78af-4d97-bcc2-8c74ecc77dfe)